yurayura-nmr/nmrpipe-scripts/nmr-tools/r2_dispersion/README.rst

 If all glove plots should be included in the Supporting Information, copy & pasting ghostscript-conversions of the plot.pdf is the easiest option.
 After installing hostscript in chocolatey::

    gswin64c -sDEVICE=png16m -r1200 -o output_%d.png -dLastPage=3 plot.pdf

+Make sure to turn off image compression in Word or this nice picture creation was for nothing!^-^